Canton (village), New York: Education

 The Village of Canton is home to two colleges.
 SUNY Canton is a two-/four-year college located in the western part of the village.
-Its entrance is accessible via NY RT 68 (West Main Street).
-SUNY Canton is also home to the David Sullivan/St. Lawrence County Law Enforcement Academy that provides police training to local, county, state and federal agencies as well as new police officers in its 5-month police academy every spring.
+Its entrance is accessible via NY Route 68 (West Main Street).
+SUNY Canton is also home to the David Sullivan St. Lawrence County Law Enforcement Academy, which provides police training to local, county, state and federal agencies, as well as new police officers, in its 5-month police academy every spring.

 St. Lawrence University, a four-year liberal arts college located in the eastern part of the village, is home to several sports, including its famous NCAA Division I hockey team and several notable alumni.
 Access to the college is via US RT 11 (East Main Street).

-Canton Central School District, which covers the entire village, is centered in the village of Canton at Hugh Williams Senior High School, home of the Golden Bears.
+Canton Central School District, which covers the entire village, is centered in the village of Canton at Hugh C. Williams Senior High School, home of the Golden Bears.